Subhadeep-CS/Whitboard-application/README.md

 Delete whiteboards Completed

-View a list of their whiteboards with filters for Draft/Published
+View a list of their whiteboards with filters for Draft/Published completed

 3. Whiteboard Editor